 Who Will Love This Tour?

-This trip is perfect for travelers who want a broad overview of Toledo and Segovia without the hassle of planning transport or navigating on their own.
+This trip is great for travelers who want a broad overview of Toledo and Segovia without the hassle of planning transport or navigating on their own.
 It’s well-suited for those who appreciate guided commentary, scenic vistas, and iconic landmarks, even if it means a busy day.

 It’s less suited for anyone who prefers to spend longer in each city or desires a more relaxed experience.
 If you’re traveling with mobility impairments or in a wheelchair, this might not be ideal, as the tour isn’t designed for those needs.